zebeel/multi-submit/README.md

 ## Idea of solution
     1. In backend
-        When the form is displayed, a random and unique string call 'register code' is generated with its status is false.
+        A random and unique string call 'register code' is generated with its status is false will inject to form.
         When form data save to DB, the 'register code' will be checked, if the status of 'register code' is false it will be set to true then saving process will be continued.
 If status is true, the process will be passed.
     2. In frontend
         When form is submitted, disable the submit button, → no more same form be submitted